bswank/swank.dev/content/posts/publish-to-npm.md

 ---
-title: 'How to Publish a Package to NPM (in 5 Minutes)'
+title: 'Publish a Package to NPM'
 date: 2020-05-11
-slug: 'publishing-to-npm'
+slug: 'publish-to-npm'
 description: 'Publish your first package to NPM in 5 minutes or less.'
 category: 'Tutorial'
 tags: ['#npm', '#javascript']